varsaav/yodo/README.md

 That said, additional percussion instruments might be detected by the system.
 For example, a shaker or a maraca might be mistakenly detected as a closed hi-hat, as these instruments produce similar enough sounds.
 However, these is more a reflection of the system's imperfections rather than a deliberate feature.

-## Is this any good?
+## How accurate is it?

-YODO is certainly not a perfect system, however, it has shown better results than previous ADT methods.
+YODO has shown better results than previous ADT methods.
 If we merge some of our 11 classes into a more general 7-class system, we can compare YODO to the systems made by [Callender et. al](https://arxiv.org/abs/2004.00188) and [Vogl et. al](https://arxiv.org/abs/1806.06676):

 <img src="docs/F-score.png" width="500">